The Legend of Anle: Synopsis

-This is a sad and touching love story between Di Zi Yuan (played by Dilraba Dilmurat) and Crown Prince Han Ye (played by Gong Jun).
-Ten years ago, her family was wiped out, and Di Zi Yuan was the sole survivor.
+This is a sad and touching love story between Di Ziyuan (played by Dilraba Dilmurat) and Crown Prince Han Ye (played by Gong Jun).
+Ten years ago, her family was wiped out and Ziyuan was the sole survivor.
 For the peace of the nation and to uncover the truth of how had the current imperial family ascended to the throne, she enters the imperial court under the name of Ren Anle.
-Di Zi Yuan becomes acquainted with Crown Prince Han Ye.
-The two of them began to investigate a case of foreign aggression against the nation.
+Ziyuan becomes acquainted with the Crown Prince and they began to investigate a case of foreign aggression against the nation.
 Though love starts to blossom between the two, the enmity between their families over the Di family massacre puts a tension on the relationship between.